 If the current rent(s) are below market value, a listing agent may also include projected rent on the rent roll in addition to the actual and projected Net Operating Income and Cap Rates.

-You’ll typically come across rent rolls if you’re buying a three or more family home.
+You’ll typically come across rent rolls if you’re buying a multi-family property with three or more units.
 For properties with just one or two units, there’s usually no need for sellers and listing agents to prepare a rent roll since there’s not a lot of information which needs to be organized.

 Here is an example of a rent roll for a 5 family multi-family brownstone in Park Slope, Brooklyn: